We're planning to transform your station!

 We are going to build a transit hub that will connect a future Kennedy Crosstown LRT Station, an improved Kennedy GO Station, and the existing Kennedy TTC Station.

-Starting Monday, August 17, there will be changes to the way you access the platform and train at Kennedy GO:
+There will be changes to the way you access the platform and train at Kennedy GO:

 When travelling from Kennedy GO:

 - The current platform and elevator on the east side of the tracks will close and a new temporary platform will open on the west side of the tracks;

 - We’re closing the platform to complete important platform and track improvements;